Design Strategy

 Meeting the Needs of Users

-Email signatures fall along a spectrum ranging from personal to corporate.
+Email signature fall along a spectrum ranging from personal to corporate.
 While clearly the purpose of an standardized email signature program like Dynasend is skewed heavily towards the corporate end of this spectrum, if you do not honor the personal nature of the email signature you are likely to have a minor revolt amongst your users.
 If and when this happens, you’re stuck between having to go back and modify your program or having to deliver bad news to some of your users.
 This problem can likely be avoided altogether by anticipating user needs and wants during the design phase, and accommodating those wherever possible.

 Rather than discuss this in detail here, here’s a link to a blog post that provides six key things you can do to help satisfy the neediest of users.